Solartraveler/solarclock/minimatrix/software/readme.md

 - Supports both infrared or capacitive keys - does autodetect on startup.

-- Calibration of the internal crystal in the range of +- 0.024%
+- Calibration of the internal crystal in the range of +- 0.036%

+- Heap to stack closest gap (=free RAM) reporting.
+(95% of the 4KiB are used)

 ### Planned features